Poverty in Northern Ireland

 Child Poverty Strategy

-In line with the Life Chances Act, we lay annual reports on the Child Poverty Strategy in the Assembly.
-The annual reports can be downloaded at the links below:
+Annual Reports on the Child Poverty Strategy are laid in the Assembly.
+The Annual Reports can be downloaded at the links below:

 - Child Poverty Annual Report 2019/20